raspberrychris/cryptotravellers/content/blog/How-to-buy/buy-Vertcoin.md

 Setting up an account: After signing up, it’s time set up your\]

-## Is vertcoin worth mining?
+## Is Vertcoin worth mining?

 No, Vertcoin is not a good cryptocurrency to mine.
 There are better cryptocurrencies out there in terms of mining profitability and price stability.

-## Do vertcoins have any advantages?
+## Do Vertcoins have any advantages?
 If so what are they?

 Vertcoin has one advantage: its ASIC-resistance which means that it can’t be mined by specialised hardware called “ASICs” or Application Specific Integrated Circuits.
 This makes the entire process fairer for everyone else who wants to invest their time into mining coins instead of buying them on an exchange like Coinbase or GDAX.